Named Best Personal Injury Lawyers in Phoenix 2019

 Injury Claims in Multi-Vehicle Accidents

 As the monetary stakes can be high, auto insurance companies often count upon their corporate defense lawyers to sort out claims and negotiate the terms of a settlement.
 For this reason, it could not be more important that you get the representation of a skilled traffic accident attorney to negotiate on your behalf.
-Breyer Law Offices, P.C. has an overall record of settling 98% of its cases successfully.
+The Husband & Wife Law Team has an overall record of settling 98% of its cases successfully.
 Founding attorney Mark Breyer is a Board Certified Specialist in personal injury and wrongful death law - a credential earned by approximately 1% of attorneys in Arizona.
 You can trust that your case will be handled with professionalism and skill, and that your case will be given the attention it deserves.